Learning Abroad Center

 • The University of Sydney is Australia's oldest and most prestigious university.
 It is ranked 38th in the world in the 2013 QS World Rankings and is consistently among the top three universities in Australia.

-• Students can choose from a full range of university course offerings.
+• You can choose from a full range of university course offerings.
 CESP students can take advantage of internship and research opportunities in addition to independent volunteering through campus life groups.

 Bhutan